Assemblage (philosophy): Overview

 The term assemblage, in a philosophical sense, originally stems from the French word agencement, whose meaning translates narrowly to English as "arrangement", "fitting, or "fixing".
-Agencement asserts the inherent implication of the connection between specific concepts and that the arrangement of those concepts is what provides sense or meaning.
-Assemblage, on the other hand, can be more accurately described as the integration and connection of these concepts and that it is both the connections and the arrangements of those connections that provide context for assigned meanings.
+Agencement asserts the inherent implication of the connection between specific concepts and that the arrangement of those concepts is what provides sense or meaning [citation needed].
+Assemblage, on the other hand, can be more accurately described as the integration and connection of these concepts and that it is both the connections and the arrangements of those connections that provide context for assigned meanings[citation needed].

-John Phillips argued in 2006 that Deleuze and Guattari rarely used the term assemblage at all in a philosophical sense, and that through narrow, literal English translations, the terms became misleadingly perceived as analogous.
-The translation of agencement as assemblage that "give[s] rise to the connotations based on analogical impressions, which liberate elements of a vocabulary from the arguments that once helped form it."
+John Phillips (2006) argues that Deleuze and Guattari rarely used the term assemblage at all in a philosophical sense, and that through narrow, literal English translations, the terms, agencement and assemblage, became misleadingly perceived as analogous.
+The translation of agencement as assemblage can "give rise to connotations based on analogical impressions, which liberate elements of a vocabulary from the arguments that once helped form it."

 Deleuze and Guattari

-In A Thousand Plateaus: Capitalism and Schizophrenia, Deleuze and Guattari draw from dynamical systems theory, which explores the way material systems self-organize, and extend the theory to include social, linguistic, and philosophical systems in order to create assemblage theory.
-In assemblage theory, assemblages (or relationships) are formed through the processes of coding, stratification, and territorialization.
-Any one philosophical context never operates in isolation.

-An assemblage is a constellation of singularities, stratified into the symbolic law, polis, or era.
-A constellation, like any assemblage, is made up of imaginative contingent articulations among myriad heterogeneous elements.
-This process of ordering matter around a body is called coding.
-According to Deleuze and Guattari, assemblages are coded by taking a particular form; they select, compose, and complete a territory.
-In composing a territory, there exists the creation of hierarchical bodies in the process of stratification.
-Drawing from the constellation metaphor, Deleuze and Guattari argue that the constellation includes some heavenly bodies but leaves out others; the included bodies being those in close proximity given the particular gathering and angle of view.
-The example constellation thus defines the relationships with the bodies in and around it, and therefore demonstrates the social complexity of assemblage.